Moryń – Holy Spirit Church

 Architecture

-The church was erected as a pseudo-basilica structure with central nave and two aisles, orientated towards the cardinal sides of the world, with a two-bay nave with an interior size of 16.8 x 13.2 meters, with a transept measuring 17.4 x 8.8 meters, slightly protruding in front of the side aisles, rectangular, elongated chancel with dimensions of 8.6 x 11.4 meters and a four-sided sacristy adjoining the northern wall of the chancel.
-In addition, a massive, rectangular tower with a passage in the ground floor was added to the axis of the west facade, and a polygonal chapel was attached to the southern facade of the transept.
+The church was erected as a pseudo-basilica with central nave and two aisles, orientated towards the cardinal sides of the world, with a two-bay nave with an interior size of 16.8 x 13.2 meters, with a transept measuring 17.4 x 8.8 meters, slightly protruding in front of the side aisles, rectangular, elongated chancel with dimensions of 8.6 x 11.4 meters and a four-sided sacristy adjoining the northern wall of the chancel.
+In addition, a massive, rectangular tower was added to the axis of the west facade, and a polygonal chapel was attached to the southern facade of the transept.

-The church was built entirely of granite stones with varying degrees of processing in individual parts of the walls.
+The church was built entirely of granite with varying degrees of processing in individual parts of the walls.
 The stones in the walls of the chancel and the transept, arranged in equal layers, have been carefully designed.
 An irregular arrangement was already used in the aisles, and the wide joints were filled with mortar and rubble.
 The church was not created as a uniform structure, because the walls of the aisles were not organically connected with the walls of the transept and the tower, which gave the impression of being added in a rather careless way.
-On the western facades of the transept arms, above the roofs of the aisles, outlines of the arches of bricked-up windows were placed, visible also from the inside, above the arcades.
+On the western facades of the transept, above the roofs of the aisles, outlines of the arches of bricked-up windows were placed, visible also from the inside, above the arcades.
 If they were opened, they would be non-functional, even with a much milder roof slope.
-Therefore, they had to be planed without taking into account the aisles, and thus, when erecting the eastern part of the church, the side aisles were not provided for.
+Therefore, they had to be planed without taking into account the aisles, and thus, when erecting the eastern part of the church, the aisles were not provided for.

-The façades of the chancel of the church were divided by three windows on each side, while the eastern one was topped with a triangular gable decorated with blind windows (blendes).
-A portal with two-order jamb was placed in the southern wall.
-The transept facades were designed similarly, with triangular gables and narrow blendes.
-In the northern wall of the transept, another portal was placed, above which there was an oculus, flanked by two narrow, splayed windows.
-In the chancel and transept, windows, portals and blendes were characterized by pointed shapes and two-side splayeds.
-The windows in both elevations of the aisles were probably similar, where four rhythmically arranged windows were pierced.
-The tower closing the nave from the west was shaped as a defensive structure with an open porch in ground floor.
+The elevations of the church’s chancel were divided by three windows on each side, with the eastern wall additionally topped with a triangular gable decorated with alternate pointed blende and windows, above which an oculus was pierced.
+Even higher was a pointed-arch recess with three slender blind windows, and on the sides two pairs of small lancet recesses.
+The southern wall of the chancel and the eastern wall of the transept were distinguished by a polychrome frieze under the eaves.
+The longer elevations of the transept were also designed similarly to the chancel, with triangular gables decorated with narrow blendes, below which oculuses were pierced, flanked by two narrow windows.
+In the chancel and transept, the windows were characterized by pointed-arch shapes and splays from both sides.
+The openings in both elevations of the aisles were probably similar, with four rhythmically arranged windows each.
+The tower closing the church from the west was shaped as a defensive structure, with an open porch in the ground floor.
+Its windows were narrow, slit-shaped and pointed.

 The interior of the church was covered with a ceiling, only the aisles, the outer walls of which were much lower than the arcades between the nave, were covered with slopes of mono-pitched roofs.
 The side aisles and transept arms were opened to the center of the building with pointed arcades, except for the eastern arcade with a semicircular arch.
 All of them rest on massive pillars.
 The interior of the church was decorated with wall polychromes in the Middle Ages.
 Among them, in the lower part of the transept arcade in the first half of the 15th century, there were depicted two devils sitting at the table and one playing the flute.
 The neighboring scene showed the devil stuffing two female figures into a vessel.